Midwifery with Registered Midwife for Registered Nurses (Adult) MMid

 Salary Support

-In September 2024, this course is funded by the government with salary support worth equivalent to the mid-point of AFC band 5 and a tuition fee contribution of up to £9,250 per student per annum, pro rata for the length of the course.
+In September 2024, this course was funded by the government with salary support worth equivalent to the mid-point of AFC band 5 and a tuition fee contribution of up to £9,250 per student per annum, pro rata for the length of the course.

 Each year we are notified by Health Education England about the number of places available.
+We are currently waiting for confirmation from the government about support available for 2025.

 UCAS code Mode Duration Start date